 Buyers and sellers have separate closing costs in Michigan.
 Prorated property taxes are split between both parties.
 Sellers are usually responsible for paying all commissions, owner's title insurance, transfer taxes, recording fees, and attorney or settlement fees.

 However, actual costs depend on your location.
 We recommend you find a realtor to get a seller's net sheet, which breaks down all of your potential home sale costs.
-Clever Real Estate can match you up with top local agents for a free seller's net sheet.
+Our agent matching service can match you up with top local agents for a free seller's net sheet.

 Do buyers or sellers pay realtor fees in Michigan?